ortus-docs/commandbox-docs/usage/shell.md

 # Execution

-There are two ways to run commands via CommandBox: inside the CommandBox interactive shell, or one-at-a-time from your native shell.
+There are two ways to run commands via CommandBox: inside the CommandBox interactive shell, or one-at-a-time commands from your native shell.

 ## Multiple Commands